somebloke1/chroma_mcp_server/docs/api_reference.md

 ### `chroma_update_collection_metadata`

 Updates or adds custom key-value pairs to a collection's metadata.
 This performs a merge, preserving existing keys unless overwritten.
 It does **not** affect the reserved `description` or `settings` keys directly; use the dedicated tools for those.

+**Warning:** This REPLACES the entire existing custom metadata block with the provided `metadata_update`.

+**Important:** This tool will FAIL if the target collection currently has immutable settings (e.g., `hnsw:space`) defined in its metadata, as ChromaDB prevents modification in such cases.
+Set all custom metadata during collection creation if immutable settings are used.

 #### Parameters for chroma_update_collection_metadata